Setting your location helps us to show you nearby providers and locations based on your healthcare needs.

 Home > Patient & Family Resources > Health Library > Types of Contact Lenses

-Several different types of contact lenses are available to treat vision problems.
+Several types of hard and soft contact lenses are available.
 Consult an eye doctor who is willing to work with you to select the best type of lens for your needs and lifestyle.

+Hard contact lenses correct refractive errors, including astigmatism, with no distortion.
 Most hard (rigid) lenses are made of gas-permeable materials that allow oxygen to reach the cornea.
-This reduces problems that may occur when the cornea does not get enough oxygen.
-They correct refractive errors, including astigmatism, with no distortion.
+This reduces problems that may occur when the cornea doesn't get enough oxygen.

 Soft (silicone hydrogel) lenses are made of soft, very flexible plastics that absorb water (up to 90% of the lens weight).
 Many people find them more comfortable to wear than hard lenses, but hard lenses usually provide sharper vision.
 Soft lenses are more fragile than hard lenses and require more intensive cleaning.
 Soft lenses that can correct astigmatism are called toric lenses.